MathuC/trito/README.md

 `index.html` has the main structure of the page, the title of the page and few paragraphs below the canvas.

 `style.css` has few informations about the background colour and the font of texts.

-## Terminology
-`score` is the number of waves of rectangles the player has dodged.

-`draw()` is the function that draws one frame of the game.
-It draws the ennemi rectangles, the player's rectangle(s), the score, the highscore...

-`rand()` is a function that uses `Math.random()` to decide which ennemi rectangles will come in the next wave.
-The pool of possible rectangles go up as the scores go up so the difficulty increases.

-`drawFifity()` is a function that draws a congratulatory banner with the current score when the player reaches multiples of 50 in their score.

-`trito` is a var that has the interval of `draw` (repeats `draw` every 10 milliseconds).

-`winners` is an array with the top scorers that got his data from the database.

-`scores` is an array with the corresponding scores of the `winners` (same index).

-`dy` is the speed of the incoming rectangles (that the player has to dodge).
-This increases with the score.

-`sep` is the amount of pixels separating the waves of rectangles (that the player has to dodge).
-I first planned in this sep going down as the score went up, but that was way too difficult.

-*I didn't explain everything here since the files have an extensive amount of comments and are very easy to understand.*

 ## Big Changes
 1. I started coding this project on the 16th of July 2020.
 I need to finish this on the 19th of July 2020 at 11:59PM (challenge to myself).